shinwookim/website-archive/_pages/Bridges-to-IT.md

 + **Meets:** Tu/Th 4:30 PM at [Pitt Hill District CEC](https://cec.pitt.edu/hilldistrict/); Saturdays Morning via Zoom
 + **Please see Microsoft Teams frequently for updates**
 <br><br>

+## Course Goals
+Students who complete this course successfully will be able to:
++ Identify job market demand and career path for IT support workers
++ Classify end users
++ Identify and resolve common problems encountered by users
++ Gain important communications and interpersonal skills (being a good listener)
++ Identify what is meant by “excellent customer service”
++ Identify and formulate strategies for troubleshooting and problem solving
++ Put together a toolkit for the IT support professional
++ Master the IT support terminology
++ Identify and install CPU and Memory types
++ Identify, troubleshoot, and install a wide variety of peripherals
++ Learn introductory networking and Internet protocols
++ Understand the various network hardware components
++ Troubleshoot network problems including WiFi

 ## COMPTIA A+ 220-1001 & 220-1002 Certificate
 CompTIA A+ certification has direct value in terms of tech jobs for which a person can be hired - certification can lead to being hired!
 It is trusted by employers around the world to identify the go-to person in end point management & technical support roles.
 CompTIA A+ appears in more tech support job listings than any other IT credential.